 If you are looking for website hosting here’s an opinion on Hostgator vs Dreamhost – two of the largest web hosting companies in the world.

 Blogging tools: social media scheduling tools

 Buffer (free and paid)

-I’ve used Buffer Pro to schedule my tweets for about three years.
+I used Buffer Pro to schedule my tweets for about four years.
 Prior to that I used Tweetdeck and Hootsuite but found these more difficult to use when I wanted to add custom images and recycle content.
 So, my allegiance turned to Buffer.